We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Providing a safe sleep environment is just as important as making sure that the infant is in the right position.

 It is crucial to ensure that the baby’s sleeping area has nothing that could cause suffocation or entrapment.
-In 2017, 900 infants in the U.S. died of accidental strangulation or suffocation in bed.
+In 2017,

 A person can take the following precautions to make sure that a baby’s sleep is safe.

 - Place the baby on their back for sleep.

 - Ensure that the sleeping surface is flat and firm.